 5 Tips to a Successful Music Class

-1. Starting at the Right Age
+1. Start at the Right Age

 How young is too young to learn a musical instrument?
 Answer: It depends.
 Because learning music comes from the heart, you can begin at almost any age.
 Occasionally, however, starting a child too young can lead to frustration.
 For example, some instruments like guitar require greater finger dexterity than piano.
 So sometimes it is best to wait until the right age so your child has a pleasant, fun experience.
 Waiting as little as one year can mean that your child will progress much faster and learn far better.